 - Purchasing (Buying): Given that the ownership lies with the purchaser, the buyer is responsible for all risks and rewards associated with the asset.
 Hence, buying an asset should be avoided in an industry or segment where there are frequent technological innovations.

-- Leasing: Under operating lease, all the rewards associated with the asset remain with the lessor whereas most of the risks and rewards stay with the lessee under finance lease.
+- Leasing: Under an operating lease, all the rewards associated with the asset remain with the lessor, whereas most of the risks and rewards stay with the lessee under a finance lease.

-- Purchasing (Buying): Purchasing an asset will bring you limited tax benefit.
+- Purchasing (Buying): Purchasing an asset will bring you a limited tax benefit.
 If the asset is funded using existing cash reserves, there is likely no tax benefit at all.
-For a debt funded asset purchase, the owner will be able to claim tax benefit on interest on such debt.
-Principal amount is not deductible though.
+For a debt-funded asset purchase, the owner will be able to claim tax benefit on interest on such debt.
+The principal amount is not deductible, though.

-There can be more factors which are important while considering a decision like buy vs lease.
-These factors could be different for different situations, circumstances etc. It is ideal to take all other factors into consideration before taking decisions.
-You can share the factors in comments below which you think are important and not considered here.1
+There can be more factors that are important while considering a decision, such as a buy vs lease.
+These factors could be different for different situations, circumstances, etc. It is ideal for taking all other factors into consideration before making decisions.
+You can share the factors in the comments below which you think are important and not considered here.